 - Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.

 - Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.

 - Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

 - Avoid contact sports or other situations where bruising or injury could occur.

-alemtuzumab may increase your risk of developing infections.
-Avoid being near people who are sick or have infections while you are using alemtuzumab.
+Alemtuzumab may increase your risk of developing infections.
+Avoid being near people who are sick or have infections while you are receiving alemtuzumab.
 Wash your hands often.
-Tell your doctor if you have any kind of infection before you start using alemtuzumab.
+Tell your doctor if you have any kind of infection before you start receiving alemtuzumab.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.
 Tell your doctor right away if you have been exposed to someone with chickenpox.

 If you are a female, you should have a human papilloma virus (HPV) screening every year to avoid getting a cervical HPV infection.

 You will need to have a skin test for tuberculosis (TB) before you start alemtuzumab.
 Tell your doctor if you or anyone in your home has ever had a positive TB skin test or been exposed to TB.